edprince/dissertation/chapters/methodology.md

 being tested using the testbed application to ensure consistency across all other parameters other than the bundler itself.

-To understand why bundlers are used - it is important to understand the history of JavaScript, and its current state.
-JavaScript is a programming language, created in 1995 - and has been standardised with ECMA (European Computer Manufacturer's Association).
-Whilst the 9th edition of ECMAScript (ES2018) was finalised in June 2018, only modern browsers can read ES2015 and above, meaning that if developers want their applications to be comprehensively compatible with browsers, the application must be written in ES2015.
-This raises the issue that the newer versions of ECMAScript have introduced many features of the language that offer superior development - meaning developers want to write their code in ES2015+.
-This is where a compiler like Babel comes in.
-Babel can take ES2015+ code, and convert it into ES5 code.

 ### Bundlers